lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/carbonnanotube.rst

     pair_coeff * * CH.airebo C

 ..  container:: justify

+    Here, there is one single atom type of type carbon, as indicated by the letter C.

     The CH.airebo file can be downloaded |download_CH.airebo|.
     The rest of the script is very similar to the tutorial :ref:`graphene-label`: